TransLoc3D : Point Cloud based Large-scale Place Recognition using Adaptive Receptive Fields: Experiments

 \subsection{Ablation Studies}

-We conduct ablation studies to evaluate the impact of different proposed components to the discrimination ability of our method.
+We conduct ablation studies to evaluate the impact of different design choices of our method.
 In all experiments of this section, the network is trained and evaluated only using the Oxford RobotCar dataset.
-We first eliminate several independent modules including Adaptive Receptive Field Module, Efficient Channel Attention\cite{wang2020eca} and Attention-based Fusion Mechanism, referred as ``w.o.
-ARFM", ``w.o.
-ECA" and ``w.o.
-Attention-based Fusion".
-We refer the complete network architecture as ``baseline" in comparison.
-The elimination of Attention-based Fusion Mechanism is implemented by replacing weighted summation operator based on attention weights with a concatenation operator by the feature dimension, followed by a 1×1×1 convolution used to aggregate information from different branches.
-The results are illustrated in Tab.\ref{tab:ablation1}.
-Compared with complete Transloc3D model, other models have a significant degradation on average recall@1, from 0.4 to 11.4 p.p., which demonstrated the importance of these modules.
+We first eliminate several independent modules including adaptive receptive field module, ECA~\cite{wang2020eca}, point-wise feature reweighting and transformer, referred as ``w/o adaptive receptive fields", ``w/o ECA", ``w/o point-wise feature reweighting" and ``w/o transformer".
+We denote the complete network architecture as ``ours full".
+The results are illustrated in Tab.~\ref{tab:ablation1}.
+The elimination of point-wise feature reweighting scheme is implemented by replacing weighted summation based on attention weights with a concatenation operation along the channel dimension, followed by a $1\times1\times1$ convolution used to aggregate information from different branches.
+Compared with the complete TransLoc3D model, other alternatives all have significant degradation on average recall@1, from 0.4\% to 11.4\%.